-- 1. copy of Paper Towns, or another appropriate movie on talent
+- 1. copy of Hidden Figures, or another movie on sharing a message through action

 - 2. projector/television and speaker

 - 3. meal ingredients

 "Let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge His name."
 And help us to "not neglect to do good and to share what we have, for such sacrifices are pleasing to God."